samuelbruno33/from-utc-to-kst-timestamp/README.md

 # from-utc-to-kst-timestamp
-A small example script written in python to switch from UTC timezone to KST timezone and print them as timestamp
+A small example script written in python to switch from UTC timezone to KST timezone and print them as unix timestamps